 Requirement Name: AS algorithms selection

-Requirement Reference: TS 33.501 [2], clause 6.7.3.0
+Requirement Reference: TS 33.501 [2], clause 6.7.3.0 and clause 5.11.2

 Requirement Description:"The serving network shall select the algorithms to use dependent on: the UE security capabilities of the UE, the configured allowed list of security capabilities of the currently serving network entity." as specified in TS 33.501 [2], clause 5.11.2".